 Let’s say I wanted to create a list of blog ideas to get started.

-You’ll need to input your product/brand name and then describe the product.
-While it says ‘product/brand,' I’ve found putting topics into the inputs works just as well.
+You’ll need to input your product/brand name and then describe the product and tweak it to your brand voice.
+And while it says ‘product/brand,' I’ve found putting topics into the inputs works just as well to help create content.

 For this example, I’ve decided to write a post on ‘SEO Tools.'
 I put the details into Copy.ai to seed the information with a couple of bullet points.